-Think of Sarah, a talented and ambitious young professional and one of the many job seekers out there who has been searching for her dream job for months.
+Think of Sarah, a talented and ambitious young professional and one of the many job seekers out there who has been searching for her dream job for months (and she does not know how to handle stress during a job interview).

-She finally lands an interview for her ideal position at a top company in her field.
+She finally lands an interview for her ideal position at a top company in her field after she finds a nice opportunity on Lindkedin.
 Excited but also nervous, she spends days preparing and researching so she can answer all of the tough questions flawlessly, but as the big day arrives, Sarah’s stress levels skyrocket.

 So, she wakes up with a racing heart, her hands are shaking, and her mind is foggy.